whosonfirst/js-mapzen-whosonfirst-yesnofix/README.md

     </script>
 ```

-_See the way we're calling a method called `makeitso` ?
-Yeah, so stuff like that.
-Stuff like that will change._
+_See the way we're calling a method named `makeitso` ?
+Yeah, so stuff like that... stuff like that will change._

 ### Uh okay... now what?